Silverdale saleroom: 01782 638100

-Are you looking to sell Wedgwood pottery, need help checking the age and value of a piece, or wanting to invest in the quality Wedgwood pottery brand?
-If so, then we can help.
+Are you looking to sell Wedgwood pottery, check the age or value of a piece, or simply want expert advice?
+Our ceramics specialists are here to help.

 Why is Wedgwood Pottery famous?